-Light Nelson happens every two years in the city of Nelson at the top of New Zealand’s south Island.
-This mid-winter light festival “celebrates talent, generosity, ingenuity, art and the Nelson community.”
+Light Nelson happens every two years in the city of Nelson – at the top of New Zealand’s south Island.
+This iconic mid-winter light festival celebrates the ingenuity, talent and generosity of the Nelson art community.

 This year around 40 000 people came to take in the 66 light installations around central Nelson over four days (the Sunday evening was cancelled due to rainy weather).